keithbuhler/keithbuhler.github.io/pages/fun.md

 ### Projects in Development

+- [Talk to a Philosopher](http://www.keithbuhler.com/talk) -- You have questions about philosophy but don't know where to start.
+You can share your ideas and get feedback from Keith, a professional philosopher, or Sabine,  a professional physicist.
 - [Philosophy is Science](http://www.philosophyisscience.com/) -- A provocative argument regarding philosophy's relationship to other natural and formal sciences.
 - [Inklings.info](http://www.inklings.info) -- Free books, lists, and information about the Oxford Dons.
 - [Classical Education 101](http://www.keithbuhler.com/buhlerreport/classical-education) -- Three distinctive features of classical education, plus resources, links, and more.